metakgp/mftp/README.md

   sudo apt update
   sudo apt install python3
   ```
 * [MongoDB clusters' URI](https://www.mongodb.com/docs/manual/reference/connection-string/).
-Creating an account on MongoDB Atlas and then create a cluster, give yourself access to that cluster and get the mongoDB connect URI.
+Create an account on MongoDB Atlas and then create a cluster, give yourself access to that cluster and get the mongoDB connect URI.
 * This project depends on [ERP Login module](https://github.com/proffapt/iitkgp-erp-login-pypi) by [Arpit Bhardwaj](https://github.com/proffapt) for the ERP Login workflow.
 Read its [documentation](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/README.md) and setup your environment for it.

 <p align="right">(<a href="#top">back to top</a>)</p>